FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 > ★ Try using more than one Spat Room to use different panning algorithms for sound material that has different sonic qualities.

+## Stereo-exclusive Panning Laws

+### Stereopan Law

+This mode reproduces the basic experience of a pan pot.
+It comes with some options:
++ The pan law can follow a sin/cos approach or a square root.
+This produces a subtle difference in how the sound travel between the left and right speaker.
++ It is possible to change the center attenuation.
+By default, a sound placing at the center of the two speakers is played back with an attenuation of 3dB (considering acoustic summing).
+Other possible attenuation is : -4.5dB, -6dB.
++ The PMAP, Perceptually Motivated Amplitude Panning, aimed at improving sound localization on stereo systems and on any pair speaker system with an arbitrary base angle.

+### XY and AB

+These two Panning Types will only become available when a _Virtual Room_ is set to be virtualizing a stereo speaker arrangement (see section 6.52) - they are pan laws that are derived from widely used dual microphone techniques for rendering stereo imaging from an omnidirectional scene.

+**AB Panning** simulates the recording of the sound scene by a pair of spaced cardioid microphones, pointing laterally at azimuths +/- 55 deg. (elevation 0), with a distance of 17 cm between the two capsules.
+Also known as **ORTF**.

+**XY Panning** simulates the recording of the sound scene by a pair of microphones in a XY coincident configuration.

+> ★ The aim is to get the same stereo flavor as these dual microphone
+> Tracking techniques.
+Try them on close miked sources or any mono.
+> Source, to get a realistic stereo image.

 ## Vector Base Amplitude panning (VBAP)

 _!> VBAP is only avaible in the Ultimate version of _SPAT Revolution_.